Dreaming of mushrooms: knowledge that grows in the dark

 Astrological note: Mycelium is an image of Neptune in the 11th or 12th house or in aspect to natal Mercury.
 Pisces and Aquarians during periods of deep systemic understanding often see this dream.
 If Neptune is currently aspecting natal Mercury — you think in networks, not lines.
 Trust this.

-Mushrooms in dreams stand for hidden knowledge and invisible connections.
-That which grows in the dark and nourishes what is in the light.
-Wisdom that comes from below — from the shadow, from the underground, from the unobvious.
-They remind: not everything important is visible at once.
-Sometimes you need to look beneath the surface.
+What grows in the dark quietly feeds what stands in the light.
+Wisdom comes from below: from the shadow, from the underground, from the unobvious.
+The mushrooms in your dream remind you: not everything important is visible at once.
+Sometimes you have to look beneath the surface, and there is no impatience in this, because the mycelium does not rush to show itself — it answers only those willing to bend down.